ijlal-gondal/northridgecoop/source/plugins/slick/README.markdown

 #### Browser support

-Slick works on IE8+ in addition to other modern browsers such as Chrome, Firefox, and Safari.
+Slick admin on IE8+ in addition to other modern browsers such as Chrome, Firefox, and Safari.

 #### Dependencies